Diocese of Arundel and Brighton: Other priests of this diocese who became bishops

-Metropolitan Province
+Metropolitan province

-The diocese comprises part of the Metropolitan Province of Southwark, which is currently presided over by the Most Reverend John Wilson, by virtue of his office of Archbishop of Southwark.
+The diocese comprises part of the Metropolitan Province of Southwark, which is currently presided over by John Wilson, by virtue of his office of Archbishop of Southwark.
 The diocese itself covers the administrative counties of West and East Sussex, Surrey outside of the Greater London Boroughs, and the unitary authority of Brighton & Hove.
 It is one of 22 Roman Catholic dioceses in England and Wales.

 Geographical area

-Situated in the South East of England, the Diocese encompasses many villages and smaller towns, as well as highly populated parts of Surrey, central Sussex and the coastal region running from Chichester to the Kent border.
+Situated in the South East of England, the diocese encompasses many villages and smaller towns, as well as highly populated parts of Surrey, central Sussex and the coastal region running from Chichester to the Kent border.

 Mass attendance

-The Diocese has a weekly Mass attendance of 43,377 persons, which would be approximately one quarter of the total Catholic population.
+The diocese has a weekly Mass attendance of 43,377 persons, which would be approximately one quarter of the total Catholic population.
 There are 116 parishes with a number of other centres where Mass is celebrated regularly.
 In April 2005, the Diocese had 182 diocesan and 97 religious priests, as well as 16 permanent deacons.
-There are many religious institutes, of both men and women, living and working in the Diocese in a number of apostolates.
-The Diocese has a total of 90 Catholic schools.
+There are many religious institutes of both men and women, living and working in the diocese in a number of apostolates.
+The diocese has a total of 90 Catholic schools.

 Local pilgrimage

-The Diocese also founded the Arundel and Brighton Pilgrimage, which now occurs annually during the two weeks running up to the August bank holiday.
+The diocese also founded the annual Arundel and Brighton Pilgrimage.
 Though the pilgrimage is largely Roman Catholic, it is in fact ecumenical and there are several Anglican attendants.
-The first walk took place in 1975 around the Diocese but has since gone on to include cross-country routes through England and Wales, with different themes and stops at various churches and cathedrals.
+The first pilgrimage took place in 1975 around the diocese but has since gone on to include cross-country routes through England and Wales, with different themes and stops at various churches and cathedrals.